Insider Itinerary: Canada 101

 Canada Day doughnuts at Lucky’s Doughnuts: Lucky’s Doughnuts Facebook page

-Signage at FlyOver Canada: FlyOver Canada Facebook page
+Signage at Flyover: FlyOver Canada Facebook page

 Vancouver Canucks: Vancouver Canucks Instagram account